-Our work finds resonance in the literature on Frequentist distributed inference that focuses on communication efficiency.
-Future studies could integrate insights from this body of work, including communication-efficient methods \citep{jordan2018communication} and high-dimensional distributed statistical inference \citep{battey2015distributed}, to further enhance the efficacy and scalability of distributed Bayesian approaches.
+Our work adds to in the literature on frequentist distributed inference that focuses on communication efficiency.
+Future studies could integrate insights from this body of work, including communication-efficient methods \citep{jordan2018communication} and high-dimensional distributed statistical inference \citep{battey2015distributed}, to design and analyze distributed Bayesian methods.

 Lastly, our theoretical findings could inform the design of communication networks in practical applications.
 Specifically, an analytical understanding of how the number of agents and communication costs interact could guide the construction of more efficient and robust distributed Bayesian systems.